Clinical features, pathology, and prognostic factors for oligodendroglial tumors

 - van den Bent MJ, Carpentier AF, Brandes AA, et al. Adjuvant procarbazine, lomustine, and vincristine improves progression-free survival but not overall survival in newly diagnosed anaplastic oligodendrogliomas and oligoastrocytomas: a randomized European Organisation for Research and Treatment of Cancer phase III trial.
 J Clin Oncol 2006; 24:2715.

-- van DEN Bent.
+- van den Bent MJ.
 Long-term follow-up results of EORTC 26951: A randomized phase III study on adjuvant PCV chemotherapy in anaplastic oligodendroglial tumors (AOD) (abstract #2).
 J Clin Oncol 2012; 30.

 - Wick W, Hartmann C, Engel C, et al. NOA-04 randomized phase III trial of sequential radiochemotherapy of anaplastic glioma with procarbazine, lomustine, and vincristine or temozolomide.
 J Clin Oncol 2009; 27:5874.